Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Email for 30 days

-Here’s what’s changed: Constant Contact killed its free plan entirely, offering only a 14-day trial now.
-Mailchimp kept its free tier but stripped out automation in 2025—a significant blow that renders free accounts essentially useless for running real marketing programs, with limited access to features.
+Here’s what’s changed: Constant Contact killed its free plan entirely, offering only a 14-day trial instead.
+Mailchimp kept its free tier but not only stripped out automation in 2025, but slashed it in half (in terms of contact limits and email sends)—a significant blow that renders free accounts essentially useless for running real marketing programs, with limited access to features.

 Constant Contact vs. Mailchimp — Pros & Cons